JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7931 days**.

-And here is a just a random fact -  **Finnish folklore states that when Santa comes to Finland to deliver gifts, he leaves his sleigh behind and rides on a goat named Ukko instead**.
+And here is a just a random fact -  **7 out of 10 people believe in life after death**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)